Menu Icon

 Physical Health

-As psychotic disorders like schizophrenia alter thoughts and may causes one to lose touch with reality, it is hardly surprising that they cause physical inactivity, and addiction to cope.
-This results in acquiring health issues from smoking and alcohol or drug addiction
+As psychotic disorders like schizophrenia alter thoughts and may cause one to lose touch with reality, it is hardly surprising that they cause physical inactivity, and addiction to cope.
+This results in acquiring health issues from smoking and alcohol, or drug addiction

 Schizophrenia can also make you more prone to physical health problems like heart problems at an early age than others.
 There is also an increased risk of weight gain and other physical illnesses like cardiovascular diseases, metabolic syndrome, and diabetes.
 Weight gain can result in lower self-esteem, loneliness, and body image issues.